Overview

 Project Governing Board Reporting

-Every quarter, data about the health, activity, and progress of projects is reported to the Governing Board.
-Reports are largely generated automatically out of the FINOS Project Activity Dashboard and provided to project teams for review and revision before being passed along to the board.
-The Governing Board and FINOS team use these reports to determine which projects need additional attention, which should be considered for archiving, etc.
+Periodically data about the health, activity, and progress of projects is reported to the Governing Board.
+Reports are largely generated automatically out of the FINOS Project Activity Dashboard and provided to the TOC for review before being passed along to the board.
+The Governing Board, TOC and FINOS team use these reports to determine which projects need additional attention, which should be considered for archiving, etc.

-In certain quarters, the Governing Board identifies a few "focus projects" to receive extra attention from the FINOS team during the following quarter, with the goal of supporting growth and progression through the Project Lifecycle.
+Every year, the Governing Board identifies a few "strategic initiatives" to receive extra attention from the FINOS team during an agreed time period, with the goal of supporting growth and progression through the Project Lifecycle.
 Focus projects should be prepared to provide more detailed progress reports to the Board at the next Board meeting.